What is Laser Eye Surgery?

 AXIS shows the angle at which astigmatism lies across the eye (the spokes which are most blurred).
 Laser surgery for astigmatism is very effective and is given in the same sitting as your prescription correction and is included in our charges (unlike some companies who charge extra for astigmatism).

 Please note: CYL can be measured as plus (+) or minus (-)

 Presbyopia is the age-related need for reading glasses which comes to us all.
 There are several options to treat the need for reading glasses which will be discussed on your consultation.
 Youthful vision can be restored by the following methods:

-If you are not suitable for Laser Eye Surgery, you may well be suitable for Lens Surgery instead.
+If you are not suitable for either LASIK or LASEK, you may well be suitable for Lens Surgery instead.

 Monovision is where one eye is corrected for near vision and the other for far distances.
 Many people already enjoy Monovision by wearing an underpowered contact lens in one eye.
 This can be reproduced by laser surgery.

 PresbyMAX works on a similar principle to multifocal lenses, by reshaping the eye’s surface into precise focal points.
 This provides good vision at all distances, whether the object is near, far, or in between.
 The technique can also treat visual defects during the procedure.